Share this page

 Scouller sees two aims for his model:

-- First, to help leaders understand what they have to do in their role.
+- To help leaders understand what they have to do in their role.

-- Second, to help leaders understand how to develop themselves so they can behave powerfully, skilfully and flexibly while staying true to character - being authentic - (for useful reference see the authentic leadership philosophy).
+- To help leaders understand how to develop themselves so they can behave powerfully, skilfully and flexibly while staying true to character - being authentic - (for useful reference see the authentic leadership philosophy).

 Here is the diagram for Scouller's Three Levels of Leadership (3P) model: